1kmHQ/Book/01-the-broken-system.md

 7. **Governs locally.** Each zone has its own dynamics.
 The system must adapt, not impose.

-8. **Thinks in decades.** Not growth hacks.
-Not blitzscaling.
-Slow, compounding trust that survives generations.
+8. **Thinks long-term.** Build trust slowly, not through growth hacks.

 ---